ibm-cloud-docs/assistant/dialog-actions.md

 ### Echo action example

-To see a conversational skill with a dialog that is already set up to call the {{site.data.keyword.openwhisk_short}} built-in Echo action, complete the following steps:
+To see a dialog skill with a dialog that is already set up to call the {{site.data.keyword.openwhisk_short}} built-in Echo action, complete the following steps:

 1. Download the [CloudFunctionsEcho.json ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/watson-developer-cloud/community/raw/master/watson-assistant/cloud-functions-echo.json){: new_window} file.
-1. Import the JSON file as a new conversational skill.
+1. Import the JSON file as a new dialog skill.
 1. Review the dialog to see how the call to the Echo action is specified.
 1. From the "Try it out" pane, click **Manage context**, and then (temporarily) set the context variables to your {{site.data.keyword.openwhisk_short}} username and password.